matlux/veranatest/docs/trust-deposit-yield-design.md

 }
 ```

-- `DustAmount` stores sub-micro-unit residues as `LegacyDec` to prevent lost yield.
+- `DustAmount` stores micro-denom fractional remainder to prevent lost yield.
-- Share accounting (who owns which portion of TD) is already implemented elsewhere in Verana and operates independently of this feature.
-The keeper only needs to ensure the module account balance grows; existing TD logic can derive updated share value on demand.
+- Share accounting (who owns which portion of TD) is already implemented elsewhere in the TD and operates independently of this feature.
+The keeper only needs to ensure the module account balance and the `trust_deposit_share_value grow as per [MOD-TD-MSG-1-7] specs.

-**Justification vs POC:** The current keeper only tracks params/dust and stops after moving coins.
-Production must still surface the increased balance to TD share accounting, but that can remain encapsulated in existing TD code without a new interface.

 ## Messages & Governance

 1. **`MsgFundModule`** (unchanged signature): allows manual funding of module accounts.
 Require the caller to match the module authority (defaults to the governance module account) so only authorized operations can seed TD funds.
-Still wrap with an allowlist so only recognized modules (`td`, `verana_pool`) can be targets, and align behavior with parameter/state updates (e.g. refresh `trust_deposit_total_value` if TD is funded).
+Still wrap with an allowlist so only recognized modules (`td`, `yield_intermediate_pool`) can be targets, and align behavior with parameter/state updates (e.g. refresh `trust_deposit_total_value` if TD is funded).
 2. **`MsgUpdateParams`**: governance-authorized update covering all parameters.
 Enforce that partial updates are validated and maintain invariants.
 3. **`MsgCreateContinuousFund`** (protocol pool module, existing): Governance proposal instructing `x/protocolpool` to remit a percentage of community tax each block to the Yield Intermediate Pool account.
 Document the expected set-up for operators (see Admin Flow).